dancer1325/csi-spec/spec.md

 ## Solution Overview

+* defines
+  * an interface /
+    * 💡declares the RPCs / plugin MUST expose 💡
+      * == CSI specification's MAIN focus
-This specification defines an interface along with the minimum operational and packaging recommendations for a storage provider (SP) to implement a CSI compatible plugin.
+  * minimum operational & packaging recommendations -- for a -- SP
-The interface declares the RPCs that a plugin MUST expose: this is the **primary focus** of the CSI specification.
-Any operational and packaging recommendations offer additional guidance to promote cross-CO compatibility.
+    * -- to -- implement a CSI compatible plugin
+    * == promote cross-CO compatibility

 ### Architecture

-The primary focus of this specification is on the **protocol** between a CO and a Plugin.
+* ⭐️protocol BETWEEN CO -- & -- Plugin ⭐️
+  * this specification's main focus
-It SHOULD be possible to ship cross-CO compatible Plugins for a variety of deployment architectures.
+* ship cross-CO compatible Plugins / VARIETY of deployment architectures
+  * SHOULD be possible
-A CO SHOULD be equipped to handle both centralized and headless plugins, as well as split-component and unified plugins.
+* CO -- SHOULD be -- equipped / handle
-Several of these possibilities are illustrated in the following figures.
+  * centralized and headless plugins
+  * split-component and unified plugins

 ```
                              CO "Master" Host